eregnier/vue2-gmap-custom-marker/README.md

 This component makes it simple to display some custom vue js reactive components on a google map.

-🆕 There is a plugin package for [gmap vue 3 here](https://github.com/eregnier/vue3-gmap-custom-marker) (in beta at the moment)
+🆕 There is a plugin package for [gmap vue 3 here](https://github.com/eregnier/vue3-gmap-custom-marker)

 ## ⚠️ important note